jmkristian/pack-it-forms/README.md

 another visible clue that the form is being viewed rather than being created.
 The browser tab or window can be closed when viewing of the message is complete.

-To manually view a previously entered form you must supply some additional data to the form through query parameters in the browser URL.
-There are two query parameters that matter, `msgno` and `mode`.

-The `msgno` query parameter is used to refer to the data that is to be viewed.
-There must be a file in the `msgs` subdirectory of the installation with the name as the `msgno` parameter value.
-The form will load the data to be viewed from this file.

-The `mode` parameter specifies the viewing mode.
-Currently, if it is not present the form will be editable and if it is present any value can be specified.
-If the value specified is `readonly` then the presentation mode will switch to the read-only view as described for the OutPost method of viewing messages above.

 Note that pack-it-forms is used to replicate the paper forms used in the manual process and for ICS-213 derived forms the sender and